 Our DLD Academic Preparations Course is a course that prepares a student for a main course of study in the UK.
 The contents of the academic preparation course are not fixed but will normally include a majority of English Language lessons with some taster classes, study preparation and educational trips.

 This course can precede any level of course and the academic level of the preparation courses is based on level of English Language that will be studied (CEFR B1-C2).

-Overall, the aim of the academic preparation course is to give students a solid foundation of academic skills and academic expectations, to familiarise them with the demands (including pastoral needs) of a UK-based study course.
+Overall, the aim of the Academic Preparation Course is to give students a solid foundation of academic skills and academic expectations, and to familiarise them with the demands (including pastoral needs) of a UK-based study course.

-In terms of Reading, 2017-2018 has seen the introduction of three new reading initiatives.
-Firstly, students make weekly visits to a local library where they choose a book to be taken back to college and read as part of homework.
+In terms of Reading, students make weekly visits to the College library where they choose a book to be read as part of homework.
 After reading their chosen book, they must complete a review before the next week’s library visit.
-The second initiative has been an online library that the students have used to broaden their range of reading while making meaningful use of e-technology and on-screen information.
-Thirdly, the students have used a weekly magazine to stay in touch with world events as they develop their reading skills.
+The Online library is also available to broaden their range of reading while making meaningful use of e-technology and on-screen information.
+Finally, students use a weekly magazine to stay in touch with world events as they develop their reading skills.

 Students have regular tests in the four skills (Listening, Reading, Writing and Speaking) and sit an IELTS exam at the end of the summer term.

 Progression depends on English scores and previous studies:

 (* Students must have 5.0 minimum in reading and writing components)

 4.0 IELTS equivalent or B1 in the OPT.